-The Principal may determine that, as a result of absence, the course criteria might not be met.
-Students whose attendance is called into question will be required to prove to the Principal's satisfaction, following a review of their performance, that they are meeting the course completion requirements/criteria.
-Clearly, absences will be regarded seriously by the Principal who must give students early warning of the consequences of such actions.
+The principal may determine that, due to absence, the course criteria might not be met.
+Students whose attendance is called into question will be required to prove to the principal's satisfaction, following a review of their performance, that they are meeting the course completion requirements/criteria.
+Absences will be regarded seriously by the principal who must give students early warning of the consequences of such actions.